dhanankhero/slimmy-framework/README.md

 ```
 > For documentation about twig syntax, you can find it in official site twig [here](http://twig.sensiolabs.org/doc/templates.html)

-for documentation about twig language, you can find it [here](http://twig.sensiolabs.org/doc/templates.html).

 ## More from official documentation
 - Routing: [http://docs.slimframework.com/#Routing-Overview](http://docs.slimframework.com/#Routing-Overview)
 - Rendering a view: [http://docs.slimframework.com/#Rendering](http://docs.slimframework.com/#Rendering)